Goaltender

 Goaltenders are one of the most important players on the ice, as their performance may greatly impact the outcome or score of the game.
 One-on-one situations, such as breakaways and shootouts, have the tendency to showcase a goaltender's pure skill, or lack thereof.
 No more than one goaltender per team is permitted to be on the ice at any given time.
 The rules do not oblige the use of a goaltender and so teams may instead opt to play with an extra skater.
 However the defensive disadvantage that follows means that this strategy is normally used purely as a desperation maneuver when needing to score late in a game.
 It may also be used when there is a delayed penalty (should the team to be short-handed touch the puck the play will stop as the penalty is called).

-The goaltender is also known as the goalie, goaler, goalkeeper, net minder, tendy, and tender by those involved in the hockey community.
+The goaltender is also known as the goalie, goaler, goalkeeper, netminder, tendy, and tender by those involved in the hockey community.
 In the early days of the sport, the term was spelled with a hyphen as goal-tender.
-The art of playing the position is called goaltending and there are coaches, usually called the goalie coach who specialize exclusively in working with goaltenders.
+The art of playing the position is called goaltending and there are coaches, usually called the goalie coach, who specialize exclusively in working with goaltenders.
 The variation goalie is typically used for items associated with the position, such as goalie stick and goalie pads.

 Goaltenders in ice hockey

 Roster

 Goaltenders are a specialized position in ice hockey; at higher levels in the game, no goaltenders play other positions and no other players play goaltender.
 At minor levels and recreational games, goaltenders do occasionally switch with others players who have been taught goaltending; however, most recreational hockey rules are now forbidding position swapping due to an increase in injuries.

 A typical ice hockey team has two or three goaltenders on its roster.
 Most teams typically have a starting goaltender who plays the majority of the regular season games and all of the playoffs, with the backup goaltender only stepping in if the starter is pulled or injured, or in cases where the schedule is too heavy for one goaltender to play every game.

-The NHL requires each team have a list of "emergency" goaltenders.
+Professional hockey leagues at all levels require each team have a list of "emergency" goaltenders.
 The list provides goaltender options for both the home and visiting teams.
-These goaltenders are to be called to a game if a team does not have two goaltenders to start the game.
+These goaltenders are to be called to a game if a team does not have two goaltenders to start the game, most often in the ECHL where a goaltender can be called up to the American Hockey League (AHL) that afternoon and the team is unable to sign a backup or the scheduled backup is unable to make the game on time after a callup.
 An "emergency" goaltender may also be called if both roster goaltenders are injured in the same game.